 But of course, I do recommend making the ice cream in advance.
 Then you can buy brioche rolls at their freshest for this special dessert.

-Instead of the usual cookies, these brioche ice cream sandwiches pair store-bought brioche dinner rolls with homemade toasted almond ice cream.
+Instead of the usual cookies, these brioche ice cream sandwiches pair a store-bought brioche bun with a scoop of homemade toasted almond ice cream.

 6 egg yolks

 1/2 cup granulated sugar